-Terra Tech with its subsidiary GrowOp Technology Ltd. are integrating best of breed hydroponic equipment with proprietary technology to create sustainable solutions for the cultivation of indoor agriculture.
-We work closely with expert horticulturists, engineers, and scientists, to develop and manufacture advanced proprietary products for the hydroponic industry.
-Our products are utilized by Fortune 500 companies, horticulture enthusiasts, local urban farmers, and green house growers.
+Our products are utilized by a Fortune 500 company companies, horticulture enthusiasts, local urban farmers, and green house growers.
 The emerging trend of urban and indoor agriculture has fostered an entrepreneurial push by companies to bring their concept to market.
 Many of these companies lack the both the intellectual resources and manufacturing capabilities to bring their idea to fruition.
 That is where Terra Tech is positioned.
 We have the team and the resources to help bring indoor cultivation designs from concept to production.
 Our products can be found through specialty retailers throughout the United States.